Sarahkel/IrisProject/README.md

 iris # have a look at the data set as a whole
 ```

 As the set seems to be very large, it might be enough to only have a sneak-peak at it and print only the first or last rows of the Dataframe.
-These commands came in very handy in double-checking whether I had assigned the column names properly:
+These commands came in very useful in double-checking whether I had assigned the column names properly:
 ```
 iris.head(5) # show top 5 rows of data